corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/notaries/plugin-cordapps-notary.md

 ### Trust the Signing Key

 For this beta release, the notary server CPB is signed with a test signing key.
-To use it, import the certificate, as follows:
+To use it, import the certificate as follows:
 1. Save the following text into a file named `beta-ca-root.pem`:
    ```shell
    -----BEGIN CERTIFICATE-----